Our Story

 2024

-Bridge continues to support young people under 24 who are concerned about their drug or alcohol use through the One80 service.
-Bridge pilots a new Family Navigator service to support families affected by substance use who are pregnant or have children under Child Protection Plans or in foster care.
+Bridge continues supporting under-24s concerned about drug or alcohol use through One80 and pilots a Family Navigator service to support families affected by substance use who are pregnant or have children under Child Protection Plans or in foster care.

 2025